dplcoursera2016/gettingAndCleaningDataAssessment/README.md

-Not sure if explanation for parts 2-5 are required in the ReadMe.md
+Parts 2-5 are explained below:

 2.Extracted only the measurements on the mean and standard deviation for each measurement.
 3.Used descriptive activity names to name the activities in the data set